Chapter 6 Om

 “And they had a king over them, which is the angel of the bottomless pit, whose name in the Hebrew tongue is Abaddon, but in the Greek tongue hath his name Apollyon.”
 (Revelation 9:11)

 Both emotions and reason work together in our biology.
-Pure reason alone cannot make choices unless guided by emotion because animals would have no motivation to care without feelings.
+Pure reason alone cannot make choices unless guided by emotion, because animals would have no motivation to care without feelings.
 For instance, you love your parents and rationally choose to take care of them because your emotions care.
 Pure reason or logic without feelings does not care.
-Feelings help us develop our sense of how to live, and we must feel the world to discover the world.
+Feelings help us develop our sense of how to live, and we must feel the world to truly discover it.
 Without feelings, we have no way of learning how to live.

 Sometimes, philosophers and sociologists will try to define something as correct.
-Can you make truth with reason alone?
-Suppose I make a claim that a reflection can not reflect because it used its reflection.
-This argument sounds rational, though it can easily be disproven with two mirrors.
+Suppose I make a claim that a reflection cannot reflect because it uses its own reflection.
+This argument sounds rational, although it can be easily disproven with two mirrors.
 I would have never found my error if I had just sat around and agreed with myself instead of testing the argument.
+Reason alone cannot make truth.
+You need a source of information to find the truth.

 We gather information through sensory organs, and reason or logic uses this information.
-However, rational people fail to use this information properly when they use reason to invent false illusions.
+However, rational people often fail to use this information properly when they employ reason to create false illusions.
 Reason and logic support any argument when people ignore facts.
-Before proper scientific experimentation, Aristotle used a rational argument to show the Sun goes around the Earth (Metaphysics 1073b).
+Before proper scientific experimentation, Aristotle employed rational arguments to demonstrate that the Sun revolves around the Earth (Metaphysics 1073b).
 For centuries, scholars accepted the wrong information in the books of Aristotle or the medical manuals of Galen, even though anyone could easily correct these errors with a few simple tests.

-For civilized people, Buddhism does offer tranquility when the disciplined person creates an orderly life, but before you follow what Buddhists say, remember it could be a trap.
+For civilized people, Buddhism offers tranquility when a disciplined person creates an orderly life.
+However, before following what Buddhists say, remember that it could be a trap.
 Having unnatural abilities seems like a kind of freedom where the mind can expand into areas that would not have been possible in an untamed state.
 The structured nurturing of domestication can upgrade people, and civilization provides the resources to create the necessary structures.
 But what kind of life would that be?
 This living Apollo could be a hero or a villain.
 It would be more dead than alive after domestication destroyed the person.
 It is not the consciousness we should want.

-Hippies equate the word OM with cosmic harmony and psychological peace.
-The way mystics in Eastern religions seek the divine instead of their animal leads me to think the real meaning of OM is “I am not.”
-The word is part of the destruction haters inflict on the self.
+Hippies associate the word “OM” with cosmic harmony and psychological peace.
+The way mystics in Eastern religions seek the divine, rather than their animal nature, leads me to think that the real meaning of OM is “I am not.”
+The word is part of the destruction that haters inflict on themselves.
 Some of you think Buddhism is about mindfulness.
 So, exactly what do you learn by sitting in a lotus position doing nothing?
 You learn nothing.
 Do not expect me to live like Apollo or become a Buddha.
 Apollo brings about peace after destroying the life of life.
 Imagine how sterile an orderly world would be.
 I would rather sink into the ocean of emotion to live life as the beast.

-There is an Apollo image for feminine people, which can happen whenever someone refers to a successful woman as bold or courageous.
-This gives the impression that success is an example of the success of esteem.
+There is an Apollo image associated with feminine people, which can occur whenever someone refers to a successful woman as bold or courageous.
+This gives the impression that success is a manifestation of esteem.
 It also implies that esteem fosters great accomplishments.
-None of these Apollo myths are true.
+These Apollo myths about esteem are not true.
 Some successful people are neurotic jerks who have miserable lives.
+I know some successful businesswomen who are happy.
+They are happy because they have a family.
+Those who attempt to find happiness in a career without a family often seem to be unhappy.

 In our enormous universe, nonliving things occupy most places.
 Only a few unusual places ever produce life.
 Water lets life move.
 Nothing should stop us from enjoying this unique gift.
-Too much sun would dry the Earth and leave it sterile, but the right amount of Sun sun provides the energy for life to grow on the Earth.
-Therefore, the Sun has another personality called Helios.
-This Sun gets born and dies each day, and this cycle resembles a microcosm of the Sun’s yearly cycle of life that begins during the winter solstice, which coincides with Christmas, the day Jesus was born.
-Jesus happens to be another role model.
+Too much Sun would dry the Earth and leave it sterile, but the right amount of Sun provides the energy for life to grow on the Earth.
+Therefore, the Sun has another persona, known as Helios.
+This Sun is born and dies each day, and this cycle resembles a microcosm of the Sun’s yearly cycle of life, which begins during the winter solstice, coinciding with Christmas, the day Jesus is believed to have been born.
+Jesus is another role model.

 Section 2: Slave of Reason